gionn/alfresco-dockerfiles-bakery/README.md

     - [Testing with docker compose](#testing-with-docker-compose)
   - [Security scanning](#security-scanning)

+## Recent changes

+- We are migrating the `fetch-artifacts.sh` script to Python, which will be available as `fetch-artifacts.py`.
+The new script is more robust and easier to maintain, and it will be the default script for fetching artifacts in the future.
+We are also switching the previous `artifacts.json` format to a more human-readable and more easy to automate `artifacts-$ACS_VERSION.yaml` format.

 ## Prerequisites

 Building images requires the following tools:

-- A recent enough Docker installation (with buildx support)
+- A recent enough Docker installation (with `buildx` support)
 - Credentials to access the Alfresco artifacts (Nexus server), if building Enterprise images
 - Some common unix tools: `jq`, `yq`, `wget`, `make`
+- Python 3 with pyyaml (`pip install pyyaml`) for fetching artifacts via the `fetch-artifacts.py` script

 ### Nexus authentication